cardboard-iguana/cardboard-iguana.com/notes/opsec-in-theory-and-practice.md

 a.k.a.
 “Cut-outs”.

-The discussion of the new abilities vs. new risks opened up by the internet reminds me a lot of Zeynep Tufekci’s deeper conversation about the “affordances” of different technologies from [Twitter and Tear Gas](https://www.twitterandteargas.org).
+The discussion of the new abilities vs. new risks opened up by the internet reminds me a lot of Zeynep Tufekci’s deeper conversation about the “affordances” of different technologies from “Twitter and Tear Gas”.

 ### Counter Surveillance